Best Credit Card Betting Sites For 2026

 Pros & Cons of Credit Card Betting

 Various credit cards are available to use at offshore sports betting sites, with the majority accepting Visa and Mastercard as standard.
-Many also accept Discover and Amex, but not all, and there may be certain limitations placed on some or all credit cards at some sports betting sites.
+Many also accept Discover and Amex, but not all, and some sports betting sites may place limitations on some or all credit cards.
 As always, it’s important to read the terms and conditions.

 Visa

 Visa is one of the most popular credit cards worldwide.
 So it’s not unusual to see Visa accepted as a payment type at a sportsbook.
-Sites like Betwhale, BetNow, and BetUS all accept Visa as a valid payment method, with instant withdrawals, and some allow it as a withdrawal option, but usually with a 3-5 day waiting time for funds to hit the account.
+Sites like BetNow and BetUS all accept Visa as a valid payment method, with instant withdrawals, and some allow it as a withdrawal option, but usually with a 3-5 day waiting time.

 Mastercard

 Alongside Visa, we have Mastercard, which is also a standard option at just about any online sports betting website.
 Again, instant deposits come as standard, although some sportsbooks may take a little longer to process.
-But usually the procedure is done within a matter of hours, and gamblers can enjoy wagering after that.
-Sites such as Everygame, Bet105, and MyBookie, as well as most of our toplist, all accept Mastercard as a valid option.
+But the procedure is usually completed within a matter of hours.

 Discover

 Discover is a U.S.-based payment method tied to the Discover credit card network, similar to Visa, Mastercard, and American Express.
-It isn’t always covered as a payment option at online sportsbooks, but sites such as Betwhale, our top choice, allow its use to make instant deposits, and most sites that use it have low fees attached.
+It isn’t always offered as a payment option at online sportsbooks, but sites such as Bovada allow it for instant deposits, and most sites that accept it charge low fees.

 American Express